Sport & Recreation

 The Optimists!
 Folkestone’s hockey Scene

 In the early 1900s, there was one hockey club in Folkestone – The Folkestone Hockey Club – situated on The Leas.
-It had been running for a fair few years, and was probably a bit stuffy.
 New members wanted to join but were told they weren’t needed.
-The new guys started their own club.
+So, the new guys started their own club.

 The Folkestone Hockey Club told the newbies they didn’t think they would be successful.
 The newbies replied saying they were optimistic about the future!
 And so, in 1926, they decided to call themselves the Optimist Hockey Club.

-A few years later the Folkestone Hockey Club folded, and members went, with tails between their legs, to join the Optimists!
+A few years later the Folkestone Hockey Club folded, and members went to join the Optimists!
 The Optimists remain, to this day, on the site at the Three Hills Sports Park.
 Chairman Leigh Marshall and goalie Amy Bumstead spoke to Folkelife about the club.

 Leigh: “Our old Pavilion, built in the 1920s, was at the edge of this site you see today.
 We had a pitch in front, which had been paid for by the council.
-After 90 years,the pavilion was needing a bit of care.
+After 90 years, the pavilion was needing a bit of care.
 We’ve shared this site with the Cricket club, and so together we approached Sir Roger De Haan.
-We wanted to get some funds for a new pitch and renovate the pavilion.
-Sir Roger wanted to see an exciting proposal.”
+We wanted to get some funds for a new pitch and renovate the pavilion, and Sir Roger wanted to see an exciting proposal.”

 ambitious plans for sport in folkestone

 “We were told to be more ambitious and chanced our arm asking for a new pitch and a new club house.
 ‘Now we’re getting somewhere!’
 After further discussions, the Roger De Haan Charitable Trust funded and supported the building of this amazing facility for us to use.
-They also wanted us to help grow sport in Folkestone.
+They also wanted us to help grow sports in Folkestone.
 The vision is to bring more people to play sports here.
 This is a community sports centre of excellence for cricket, hockey and netball.
-Folkestone Running Club work out of here too, as well as the Shepway Sports Trust and all their Active programmes.”
+Folkestone Running Club works out of here too, as well as The Sports Trust and all their Active programmes.”

 A club that keeps on growing